Handling Unexpected DNA Connections

 But how?
 How can you find the Keeper?
 It will take some good genetic genealogy work.
 Because this new cousin is your second cousin, you should share a set of great grandparents.
 Using the clues you have in your DNA match list, specifically other relatives you know who have tested, you can begin to piece together which side of the family this relationship is from.
 Once you have a theory, you can discretely inquire information from older members of your family regarding the situation.

 If you find that the Keeper is not available, you have to do whatever you feel is best for your family.
 There are no set rules, it is just a judgment call based on your family and their relationships.

-Tip #2: Respect and Kindness
+Tip #2: Show respect and kindness

 In talking with one client of mine, she and her husband had found a child that her father-in-law had before he married.
-She discretely approached him about it and while he acknowledged the child, he did not want his wife or other children to know, and he did not want a relationship with his child.
+She discreetly approached him about it and while he acknowledged the child, he did not want his wife or other children to know, and he did not want a relationship with his child.
 This was difficult news for my client to bear, since she felt so strongly that the child deserved to have a connection with her biological family.
 But ultimately, she chose to respect her father-in-law’s wishes, and did not speak of the situation to any other member of their family.